Settle Your Differences in Private: 5 Reasons to Avoid Discussing Differences in Public

 If you feel trapped in this kind of behavior, simply realize that a flame without fuel will eventually die out.
 It’s not good to sit like a martyr and let other people see you getting pummeled verbally by your mate – that can actually damage your relationship as much as fighting back in public.
 Just let your mate know that you’re trying to break your own habit of arguing in public, and don’t make it his or her problem.
 Let them know that you’re really interested in creating a new habit of talking in a safe place about any issues that might come up, and don’t forget to let your mate know that you still love him or her.

-If the problem persists, seek professional help or download my free e-book here for ideas.
+If the problem persists, seek professional help or consider my On Decision Couples CounselingOn Decision Couples Counseling for Struggling Couples.

 Much Love,